Issuance of Warrants

 To search the Weld County Warrant Search for a City of Greeley Municipal Court bench warrant, go to:

-Please call the City of Greeley Municipal Court Clerk's Office for additional information on how to clear a bench warrant and/or an Outstanding Judgement Warrant.
+Please call the City of Greeley Municipal Court Clerk's Office for additional information on how to clear a bench warrant and/or an Outstanding Judgment Warrant.